Did you know that getting the best boots for working in water is critical to your health and happiness?

 It is one of the simplest ways to get the water protection (althought it’s nowhere in the same league as applying wax to look after the leather!)

-I came across the Muck boots brand a while back when I was looking at boots for barn work.
+I came across the Muck boots brand a while back when I was looking at the best boots for barn work.

 There is a cheap alternative and these only cost about £10 – but don’t expect luxurious comfort or long lasting for the price!
 These will definitely “put you on” though.